Properly bathing your newborn

 Using your car seat correctly: why and how to do it

-All states have laws requiring babies to ride in an approved car safety seat to help keep them safe.
+Every state has laws requiring babies to ride in an approved car safety seat to help keep them safe.
 But using your baby's car seat correctly is essential to protecting them as much as possible in case of a crash.
 That may sound like a no-brainer, but it's important to ensure that you're doing everything right to help protect your precious cargo.

 - Never place a rear-facing car seat in the front seat of a vehicle with a front passenger airbag.
 If the airbag inflates, it will hit the back of the car seat where baby's head is, and could cause serious injury or death.